-If your gifts include rechargeable items, make sure you have charged them up to the max.
+If your gifts include rechargeable items, ensure you have charged them up to the maximum.
 Often these devices come “charged,” but only 10% or so.
-For the giftee who wants to start using it right away, that can be annoying if not disappointing.
+For the giftee who wants to start using it immediately, that can be annoying, if not disappointing.
 Eliminate the hassles and do it ahead of time.

 Determine how you want to play it.
 On your phone?
 Your Anker bluetooth speaker?
 Sonos? iPad, whole-house sound system?
 Figure out all of the where what, and how … now!
 Perform a little rehearsal to make sure you have the volume just right.
 Now, set it so all you have to do is hit “Play!”

 Will you invite friends and relatives who cannot be with you physically, to join in on all the fun via face time?
 The only thing more annoying than trying to find the tripod, figuring out the right device, re-learning how to actually use FaceTime, finding Nana’s number while everyone is standing there staring at you in unbelief is watching someone else going through all of that.
 Seriously!